derrekdo/CSB340_CPUScheduler/Report.md

 ### Output Files

-Each alogorithm will have a file of snapshots saved to [data&charts/outputFiles](data&charts/outputFiles) when run with display mode on.
+Each algorithm will have a file of snapshots saved to [data&charts/outputFiles](data&charts/outputFiles) when run with display mode on.

 ### Average Breakdown